-An electrical socket shall be provided at each dwelling prior to its first occupation to enable to charging of an electric vehicle using a 3m length cable whilst parked (within garage or on driveway) and the electric socket shall thereafter be permanently retained.
+An electrical socket shall be provided at each dwelling prior to its first occupation to enable charging of an electric vehicle using a 3m length cable whilst parked (within garage or on driveway) and the electric socket shall thereafter be permanently retained.

-Note: Any socket provided must comply with Building Regulations and be suitable for charging electric vehicles.
+for charging electric vehicles.
 In particular, consideration should be given to cable and circuitry ratings to enable safe charging of modern electric vehicles.
 Where located on a driveway it should also have a weatherproof cover and an internal switch should be also provided in the property to enable the socket to be turned off.
 The electrical circuit shall comply with the electrical requirements of BS7671:2008 as well as conform to the IET code of practice on Electric Vehicle Charging Equipment installation (2015).